csoroz/CIPs/CIP-1694/README.md

 A governance action is an on-chain event that is triggered by a transaction and has a deadline after which it cannot be enacted.

 - An action is said to be **ratified** when it gathers enough votes in its favor (through the rules and parameters that are detailed below).
-- An action that doesn't collect sufficient `yes` votes before its deadline is said to have **expired**.
+- An action that doesn't collect sufficient `Yes` votes before its deadline is said to have **expired**.
 - An action that has been ratified is said to be **enacted** once it has been activated on the network.

 Regardless of whether they have been ratified, actions may, however, be **dropped without being enacted** if,